SolbiatiAlessandro/hum-quakes/norcia/norcia_seisclip.md

      7. Define time windows (pre-event, background, post-event)
      8. Extract SeisClip embeddings for all windows
      9. Train simple classifier (logistic regression on embeddings)
-     10. Evaluate and compare with catalog baseline
-     11. Document results and prepare for animal data integration

      Expected Outcomes